n6ai/minze/docs/guide/components/styling.md

 Custom elements are `display: inline` by default, in Minze however they are initialy set to `display: block`.
 To overwrite the bahavior use the `:host` selector.
 :::

-## Template
+## CSS Template

 The `css` property is used to define the scoped CSS for the component.
+It expects a function with a return value of type `string`.

 **Example**